raspberrypilearning/hello-world-simplified/en/step_7.md

 --- task ---

 **Test:** Run your code.
 When the program reaches the `input()` line, it will wait for you to enter a response before continuing.
 Type your response and then press <kbd>Enter</kbd>.
 This will allow the program to collect your response.
-Try it again with a different `input` number.
+Try it again with a different `max` (input) number.

 --- /task ---